An App Group roller coaster ride

 The Xcode bug

-The two build variants of the app has different display names, which is configured in Build Settings
+The two app variants have different display names, that are configured in Build Settings

 :